Admissions: USC Mann PharmD Program

 To be eligible for the PharmD program, you must meet certain academic requirements.

-• Complete all pre-pharmacy required courses with a grade of C or higher at least one week before you enter our program.
+• Complete all pre-pharmacy required courses with a grade of C or higher at least one week before you enter the program

 Requirements are subject to change.